Loop structure on equivariant $K$-theory of semi-infinite flag manifolds: Introduction

-The organization of this paper is as follows: In section one, we recall some basic results from previous works (needed to formulate Theorems \ref{fmain} and \ref{fJcomp}), with some complementary results.
-In section two, we formulate the precise version of Theorem \ref{fmain}, exhibit its $\mathop{SL} ( 2 )$-example, and prove Theorem \ref{fmain}.
-In section three, we formulate the precise version of Theorem \ref{fJcomp}, explain why it solves conjectures in \cite{LLMS17} (Corollary \ref{LLMSc}), make recollections on quasi-map spaces and $J$-functions, and construct the map $\Psi$ following ideas of \cite{GL03,BF14a,BF14b,IMT15} using results from \cite{KNS17}.
-This proves the main portion of Theorem \ref{fJcomp}, and also Corollary \ref{fLLMS}.
-In section four, we first state Theorem \ref{b-trans} about identification of bases under the map $\Psi$ that completes the proof of Corollary \ref{LLMSc}.
-Then, we recall basic materials on graph spaces, prove that Zastava space closures have rational singularities using the results from \cite{Kat18d}, and prove Theorem \ref{b-trans}.
+The organization of this paper is as follows: In section one, we recall some basic results from previous works (needed to formulate Theorems \ref{fmain} and \ref{fJcomp}), and prove some complementary results including the definition of $K_H (\bQ_G^\ra)$.
+In section two, we formulate and prove the precise version of Theorem \ref{fmain} and exhibit its $\mathop{SL} ( 2 )$-example.
+In section three, we make recollections on quasi-map spaces and $J$-functions, and construct the map $\Psi$ following ideas of \cite{GL03,BF14a,BF14b,IMT15} using results from \cite{KNS17}.
+At the same time, we prove Theorem \ref{fJcomp} modulo the behavior of Schubert basis (Corollary \ref{Jcomp}).
+In section four, we first prove that Richardson varieties of $\bQ_G^\ra$ have only rational singularities (Theorem \ref{Q-rat-sing}), using a detailed analysis of the transversal slices.
+Then, we prove Theorem \ref{b-trans} about the behavior of bases under $\Psi$.
+In conjunction with Corollary \ref{Jcomp}, this completes the proof of Theorem \ref{fJcomp} in its precise from.
+After that, we exhibit the consequences of our results in \S \ref{subsec:conseq}, including the proof of the Lam-Li-Mihalcea-Shimozono conjecture, the finiteness of the quantum multiplications for $\sB$, and the finiteness of the shift operators.

+The results of this paper is supported by our previous works on semi-infinite flag manifolds and representation theory of current algebras, including \cite{KL17,Kat18,KNS17,Kat18d}.
+An overview of the whole project, as well as brief accounts on this paper and \cite{Kat19a,Kat20}, can be found in the survey \cite{Kat21}.

 Finally, a word of caution is in order.
 The equivariant $K$-groups dealt in this paper are {\it not} identical to these dealt in \cite{LSS10} and \cite{KNS17} in the sense that both groups are just dense subset (or intersects with a dense subset) in the original $K$-groups (the both groups are suitably topologized).
 The author does not try to complete this point as he believes it not essential.